Milo123459/with_lock/README.md

 ```
 That code will log `5` once, when it should log twice.
 As you can see here, it is deadlocking.

 However, we can prevent this by replacing our manual calls of `.lock` with `.with_lock`.
-So code that wouldn't error would look something like:
+Code that wouldn't error would look something like:

 ```rs
 use std::sync::Mutex;